Endargo/echoes-of-the-past/echoes-of-the-past.md

 ### Exploring Watchtower

-Ground level has a chest hidden behind the tower in spiderweb, contains 800G and Thieve's Tools.
+Ground level has a chest hidden behind the tower in spiderweb, contains 800G and Potion of Growth.

 There is some rusty equipment inside the tower, and a way upstairs.